-This is an award winning, comfortable and well-appointed 36 bedroom, 3-star hotel set in the lovely village of Crianlarich.
+This is an award winning, comfortable and well-appointed 3-star hotel set in the lovely village of Crianlarich.
 All of our hotel options that stop in Tyndrum will be transferred 5 miles down to this lovely establishment.

 Glengarry House is a friendly and comfortable Guest House situated just outside of Tyndrum.
 Ellen and Andy provide the warmest of welcomes to their wonderful establishment.